Wwwsylvia/oras-go/docs/Targets.md

 ## Interfaces

-Based on the concepts of graph modeling and descriptors, the following mayjor interfaces are defined in ORAS Go v2.
+Based on the concepts of graph modeling and descriptors, the following major interfaces are defined in ORAS Go v2.

 ### Storage